ali94wadi/UDACITY-SelfDrivingCarEngr/README.md

 #### Cross validation
-An 80-20 split is utilized here for the 100 sequences available to work with.
+First, the dataset is randomly shuffled.
+Then, an 80-20 split is utilized for the 100 sequences available to work with.
+80 sequences are used for training, and 20 for validation.
+The higher percentage and the shuffling is done to promote diversity and try to minimize the chance of a dominant class in the data (which is also an issue with the data).
+This ultimately shuold serve to reduce overfitting as much as possible.

 ### Training
 #### Reference experiment